- Are juniper berries poisonous to humans?

 Is it safe to eat raw juniper berries?

-What does juniper berries do to your body?
+What does juniper berry do to the body?

 Can you eat dried juniper berries?